-Parsons & Associates, P.C., can assist you from start to finish in submitting a Georgia workers’ compensation claim.
+Parsons Law Group can assist you from start to finish in submitting a Georgia workers’ compensation claim.
 Contact us today in Atlanta or Savannah for a free consultation about our legal services.
 We do not charge a legal fee unless we obtain compensation for you.

 10 Workers’ Compensation Mistakes You Don’t Have to Make